In the list of experiments, click “quantitativeCOMPARE” to list all existing quantitation comparisons.

 Figure 10.4.9 QuantCompare page

 Figure 10.4.10 is comparison result page.
 User can click ‘quant_isobaric_output_xxx.txt’ link on the top of the page to open and click ‘save as…’ in their browser.
 This txt file is standard tab-delimited format, so users can open in excel or input to another script to process further.
 Result page basically parses same txt file and display on IP2 web page.

 - TOTAL_INTENSITY: Total intensity from census-out.txt file.
 Simple sum of peptide intensities without any normalization or correction

 - AVERAGE_INTENSITY: Average intensity of each group total intensity.
-When value is zero or X, we exclude them for average intensity calculation
+When the value is zero or X, we exclude them for average intensity calculation

 - NORM_AVERAGE_INTENSITY: Average intensity of each group normalized intensity.
-When value is zero or X, we exclude them for average intensity calculation
+When the value is zero or X, we exclude them for average intensity calculation

 - NORM_RATIO_2_1: 2nd group normalized average intensity divided by 1st group normalized average intensity.
-When there is 3rd group, 2nd ratio value is from normalized average intensity of 3rd group divided by 1st group normalized average intensity.
+When there is a 3rd group, 2nd ratio value is from the normalized average intensity of 3rd group divided by 1st group normalized average intensity.

 Note.
-If users can give us suggestions, such as additional columns, we will greatly appreciateit.
+If users can give us suggestions, such as additional columns, we will greatly appreciate it.